Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • severe hypothermia.

-In the event that several provoking factors are combined at once, the occurrence of sphenoiditis can be especially rapid.
+If several provoking factors are combined at once, the onset of sphenoiditis can be especially rapid.

 Symptoms of sphenoiditis

-Since the symptoms of sphenoiditis are quite vague and general, it is not always possible to make a correct diagnosis quickly and accurately even experienced doctors.
-It is for this reason that to confirm this disease, it is often prescribed additional examination.
+Since the symptoms of sphenoiditis are quite vague and general, it is not always possible to make the correct diagnosis quickly and accurately even experienced doctors.
+It is for this reason that to confirm this disease it is often prescribed additional examination.
 Symptoms of sphenoiditis include:

-• headache - it has a bursting character and can be different intensity.
-Pain syndrome in most cases, medium and without clear localization, most often patients complain of pain inside the head in the center;
+• headache - it has a bursting character and can be varying intensity.
+Pain syndrome in most cases it is moderate and without clear localization, most often patients complain of pain inside the head in the center;

 • sleep disorders;